Pavithyra/Module-3/3B REGEX - PATTERN MATCHING USING REGEX.md

 ---

 ### AIM
-To write a Python program that matches a string containing an `'a'` followed by **two to three `'b'` characters** using regular expressions.
+To Write a Python program that matches a string that begins with "a" followed by zero or more b's .

 ---